 When your newsletter’s complete, send it out by email and publish it in your church’s Faithlife Group to prompt thought and start worthwhile, community-building discussions.

-You can also use free services like Google Meet to do live prayer time or continue your small group prayer meetings.
+You can also use free services like Google Meet or video chat in Faithlife to do live prayer time or continue your small group prayer meetings.

 Here are a few conversation-starters—resources that help provide perspective in times of crisis:

 - Uninvited six-session video study